 How to Cook Bacon in the Oven

-The best way to make perfect crispy bacon!
-How to cook bacon in the oven: the easiest, most hands-off way to cook bacon.
+How to cook bacon in the oven: the best easy, hands-off way to cook perfect crispy bacon.
 No flipping, no mess!

-If you’ve ever spent time standing at the stove flipping pieces of hot bacon while trying not to get bacon grease all over the place, you are going to love this easy method for cooking perfectly crispy bacon!
-Whether you want to cook some bacon and eggs for breakfast or meal prep a batch of bacon to add to sandwiches and salads throughout the week, cooking bacon in the oven is the way to go.
+If you’ve ever spent time standing at the stove flipping pieces of hot bacon while trying not to get bacon grease all over the place, you are going to love this easy method for cooking perfectly crispy bacon.

 - It’s easy and hands-off.
 You don’t even need to flip the bacon!

 - There is no mess.
-Line the baking pan with foil for easy clean up.
+Line the baking pan with aluminum foil or parchment paper for easy clean up.

 - You can cook a lot of bacon at one time, instead of batch after batch in a skillet on the stove.